IGNF/las-digital-models/README.md

 Any other parameter in the `./configs` tree can be overriden in the command (see the doc of [hydra](https://hydra.cc/) for more details on usage)

+During the interpolation step, a shapefile can be provided to mask polygons using `tile_geometry.no_data_value`.
+To use it, provide the shapefile path with the `io.no_data_mask_shapefile` argument.

 ## DHM